How did settlers make gunpowder?

 The short answer

-It is extracted out of soil using urine
+It is extracted from soil using urine

 saltpetre